Understanding Home Warranties in Real Estate Transactions

 Coverage Start Date and Activation

 For home warranties purchased during real estate transactions, coverage typically begins on the closing date, the moment you take ownership.
-This immediate activation is a significant advantage compared to warranties purchased outside of real estate transactions, which often have 15 to 30 day waiting periods.
-Major providers like American Home Shield explicitly waive the standard 30-day waiting period for plans funded through closing or escrow.
+This immediate activation is a significant advantage compared to warranties purchased outside of real estate transactions.
+American Home Shield states that you can start requesting service 30 days after you purchase your home warranty plan, but if you purchased or were given a home warranty during a real estate transaction, your coverage starts on the day of closing.
+Learn more in our home warranty waiting period guide.

 The warranty company provides policy documents at closing that include your specific coverage details, service fee amounts, claim procedures, provider contact information, and a complete list of covered items.